raspberrypilearning/codebreaker/en/step_5.md

 --- task ---

+Create a for loop to count every time each letter appears in the text.
 Leave a blank line at the end of your script, make sure you keep the indentation and add:

 --- code ---
 ---